josiahls/fast-reinforcement-learning-2/README.md

 Documentation is being served  at https://josiahls.github.io/fast-reinforcement-learning-2/ from documentation directly generated via `nbdev` in this repo.

+# Current Issues of Interest

+## Data Issues
+- [ ] data and async_data are still buggy.
+We need to verify that the order that the data being returned is the best it can be for our models.
+We need to make sure that "dones" are returned and that there are new duplicate (unless intended)
+- [ ] Better data debugging.
+Do environments skips steps correctly?
+Do n_steps work correct?

 # Whats new?

 As we have learned how to support as many RL agents as possible, we found that `fastrl==1.*` was vastly limited in the models that it can support. `fastrl==2.*` will leverage the `nbdev` library for better documentation and more relevant testing.
 We also will be building on the work of the `ptan`<sup>1</sup> library as a close reference for pytorch based reinforcement learning APIs.